kerl/kerl/README.md

 openssl on macOS 10.12 (Sierra) or El Capitan.
-Recently, homebrew [decided to stop creating](https://github.com/Homebrew/brew/pull/612) symlinks from the homebrew installation directory to `/usr/local`, so in response to this, *if* you running El Capitan or Sierra, *and* you have homebrew installed, *and* you used it to install openssl, kerl will ask homebrew for the openssl installation prefix and configure Erlang to build with that location automatically.
+Recently, homebrew [decided to stop creating](https://github.com/Homebrew/brew/pull/612) symlinks from the homebrew installation directory to `/usr/local`, so in response to this, *if* you're running El Capitan or Sierra, *and* you have homebrew installed, *and* you used it to install openssl, kerl will ask homebrew for the openssl installation prefix and configure Erlang to build with that location automatically.

 **Important**: If you already have `--with-ssl` in your .kerlrc, kerl will honor that instead, and will not do any automatic configuration.